 ‘The flowers that kill in the Spring TRA-LA’

-The Little Shop of Horrors is a 1960 American comedy horror feature film directed by Roger Corman from a screenplay written by Charles B. Griffith.
+The Little Shop of Horrors is a 1960 American comedy horror feature film directed by Roger Corman from a screenplay written by Charles B. Griffith ( Doctor Heckyl & Mr. Hype; Death Race 2000; A Bucket of Blood; et al).
 The film’s concept is thought to be based on a 1932 story called “Green Thoughts”, by John Collier, about a man-eating plant.

-The movie stars Jonathan Haze, Jackie Joseph, Mel Welles (who later directed his own killer plant film, Maneater of Hydra) and Dick Miller, all of whom had worked for Corman on previous films.
+The movie stars Jonathan Haze, Jackie Joseph (Gremlins and sequel; The New Scooby-Doo Movies), Mel Welles (who later directed his own killer plant film, Maneater of Hydra) and Dick Miller, all of whom had worked for Corman on previous films.

-In 1973, it was loosely remade as comedy horror, Please Don’t Eat My Mother!
+In 1973, it was loosely remade as a sex-comedy horror, Please Don’t Eat My Mother!

-The film was colorized twice, firstly in 1987.
+The film was colourized twice, firstly in 1987.
 This version was poorly received.
-Legend Films colorized it in 2006, and this version was well received.
+Legend Films colourized it in 2006, and this version was well received.

 On Los Angeles’ skid row, penny-pinching Gravis Mushnick (Mel Welles) owns a florist shop that is staffed by him and his two employees, the sweet but simple Audrey Fulquard (Jackie Joseph) and clumsy Seymour Krelboyne (Jonathan Haze).

 Although the rundown shop gets little business, there are some repeat customers; for instance, Mrs Siddie Shiva (Leola Wendorff) shops almost daily for flower arrangements for her many relatives’ funerals.